conneroisu/ArduinoVehicleController/README.md

 Github Actions Profile:

 # Context
 This is the arduino source code for an open source mini scale autonomous bus which is part of a larger initiative to autonomize the city of Ames.
 While the whole of the project surrounds the idea of autonomizing vehicles, this code acts as a control interface for the raspberry pi allowing for more computation regarding "decision making" to be done  on the raspberry pi.
-If you want ot learn more you can do that here.
 ## This repo is part of a larger initiative and project found [here](https://github.com/conneroisu/OhneDriver-RPI).
 > While this repo is part of a larger project it is also intended for a general open source implementation of an serial interface intended to be interacted with through a raspberry pi usb to serial, but will work with any device which can transmitt a serial signal to an arduino; though, this might require some tweaking of values within this implementation.
 If you want to learn more about customization, you can learn that here.